The Freteval Forest – Operation Sherwood

 Madame Helen Germond , Virginia d’Albert Lake (Jacqueline), Messieurs Lucien Proux, Paul Taillard and Raymond Cordier all returned from concentration camps.

-Thanks must go to Cecile Jubault and Daniel Cognac who supplied much of the information of the Freteval Forest Camp, near Villeboute, on my visits to the area in May 92, and May 94.
-R Stanton.
+Thanks must go to Cecile Jubault and Daniel Cognac who supplied much of the information about the Freteval Forest Camp, near Villeboute, during my visits to the area in May 92, and May 94 – Rog Stanton.